arthurlovekin/rainbow_kb2040/README.md

 [The Rusty Bits: Embedded Rust Setup Explained](https://www.youtube.com/watch?v=TOAynddiu5M)

+I'm using USB serial to pring debug statements.
+To see these outputs on your laptop, one option is to install PuTTY, and set a serial connection with 115200 baud rate.
+On Wondows, you can find the port with `mode | findstr "COM"`.

-Use USB Serial if you don’t have a debugger. (example provided) Use RTT if you have an SWD debugger board and want fast logging without affecting USB.
+An alternative to USB-serial would be to use RTT if you have an SWD debugger board and want fast logging without affecting USB.